-The steering linkage consists of a steering wheel, or tiller, and bearing mounted shaft, in combination with half-gears permanently fixed to the fork and steering shaft.
-Steering wheel equipped vehicles use a roller chain and sprockets to gain mechanical advantage for smooth easy steering.
-Occasional adjustment of chain tension will be required for steering-wheel vehicles, as outlined in this section of the manual.

-Periodic lubrication of the steering system is essential, as described in sections 4 and 5, for reliable and trouble-free steering.
+The steering linkage consists of a steering wheel, roller chain and sprockets, bearing mounted transfer shafts and bearing mounted steering shaft.
+The roller chain and sprockets are used to gain mechanical advantage for smooth easy steering.
+Occasional adjustment of chain tension will be required, as outlined in this Section of the Manual.
+Periodic lubrication of steering system is essential as describle in Sections 4 and 5, for reliable trouble-free steering.